CERT-Polska/n6/docs/install_and_conf/docker.md

 * 4444 -- *n6* Admin Panel
 * 15671 -- RabbitMQ Management

-> **Note:** Make sure that all ports are not used by your localhost.
+!!! note

-> If a port is used by another service, please change it in the
+    Make sure that all ports are not used by your localhost.
-> `docker-compose.yml` file.
+    If a port is used by another service, please change it in the `docker-compose.yml` file.

 ## Launching the system